The Fair Housing Act

 Housing covered by the Fair Housing Act

-All types of housing, including public housing, are covered by the FHA except: 1.
-Rental dwellings of four or less units, where one unit is occupied by the owner; 2.
-Single family homes sold or rented by the owner without the use of a broker; 3.
-Housing owned by private clubs or religious organizations that restrict occupancy in housing units to their members.
+All types of housing, including public housing, are covered by the FHA except rental dwellings of four or less units, where one unit is occupied by the owner; single family homes sold or rented by the owner without the use of a broker; housing owned by private clubs or religious organizations that restrict occupancy in housing units to their members.

-Service and assistance animals are not technically pets and owners do not have to pay pet fees.
+Service, assistance and emotional support animals are not technically pets and owners do not have to pay pet fees.
 The landlord, however, can charge a security deposit and may still seek money from the tenant if there is any damage caused by the animal to the home.
-Also, if there is a nuisance issue the landlord does have the right to try to remove the assistance animal through legal proceedings.
+Also, if there is a nuisance issue the landlord does have the right to try to remove the animal through legal proceedings.